Marine mammal research at St Andrews

 The School of Biology is one of the largest and most diverse research intensive departments in the UK.
 In the most recent UK-wide Research Excellence Framework (REF 2014) evaluation, the impact of research undertaken in Biological Sciences in St Andrews was rated top in Scotland and second across the UK.

-Four of the six Impact Case Studies involved marine research with a particular focus on marine mammals.
-The four case studies are built on the research strength and expertise held by members of the Sea Mammal Research Unit, and reflect our international outlook and strong network with collaborators world-wide.
+Four of the six impact case studies involved marine research with a particular focus on marine mammals.
+The four case studies are built on the research strength and expertise held by members of the Sea Mammal Research Unit, and reflect their international outlook and strong network with collaborators world-wide.
 Impact case studies covered diverse topical issues: